 After the 10-minute wait, sprinkle Panko breadcrumbs onto a flat-bottomed bowl or plate.

-Using a ¼ C measuring cup, scoop the artichoke crab cake mixture and dump it into your hands.
-Carefully shape into a round disk, about ¾ inch (2 cm) thick.
+Using a ¼ cup measuring cup, scoop the artichoke crab cake mixture and dump it into your hands.
+Carefully shape into a round disk, about ¾ inch (2 centimeters) thick.

 Place this artichoke patty into the breadcrumbs and lightly pat it down so breadcrumbs stick to the bottom.
 Carefully flip the patty over and lightly press the other side into breadcrumbs before transferring onto a prepared baking tray (topped with a silicone baking mat or parchment paper).